johnph/simple-transaction-part2/ReadMe.md

 ## Introduction

-This is Part 2 of [Simple Transaction: Sample .Net Core application](https://github.com/johnph/simple-transaction), a continuation to demonstrate how to build a command-driven / Messaging based solution using .Net Core.
-The sample application which was used in Part 1 is extended with few additional microservices.
+This is second part of [Simple Transaction: Sample .Net Core application](https://github.com/johnph/simple-transaction), a continuation to demonstrate how to build a command-driven / Messaging based solution using .Net Core.
+The sample application which was used in [previous article](https://github.com/johnph/simple-transaction) is extended with few additional microservices.

-The original sample in [Part 1](https://github.com/johnph/simple-transaction) implements microservices for a simple automated banking feature like Balance, Deposit, Withdraw in ASP.NET Core Web API with C#.Net, Entity Framework and SQL Server.
-This Part 2 sample is about a feature to generate monthly account statement through background service and store it in No-SQL Db (MongoDB and Redis Cache) which is then accessed through a seperate microservice.
+The [Previous Sample](https://github.com/johnph/simple-transaction) implements microservices for a simple automated banking feature like Balance, Deposit, Withdraw in ASP.NET Core Web API with C#.NET, Entity Framework and SQL Server.
+This second part is about design a queue based messaging solution to plug-in a feature to generate monthly account statement through background service and store it in No-SQL Db (MongoDB) which is then accessed through a separate microservice.

 ## Problem Description